libts/tslib/README.md

 Parameters:
 * `N`

-	numerator of the smoothing fraction
+	numerator of the smoothing fraction.
+Default: 0.
 * `D`

-	denominator of the smoothing fraction
+	denominator of the smoothing fraction.
+Default: 1.

 Example: `module iir N=6 D=10`